Advanced search

 For more information, see ‘Blood clots in a vein (thrombosis)’.

 Note: Progesterone is not a contraceptive.
 If it is less than 12 months since your last menstrual period or you are under 50 years old, you may still need to use additional contraception to prevent pregnancy.
-Talk to your doctor for advice.
+Speak to your doctor for advice.

 HRT and cancer